sinanatra/showcases/src/routes/texts/youth.md

 In Berlin, for example, teenage girls wearing headscarves are targeted by racist attacks.
 The garment becomes a visual anchor for the projection of aggression and social tension.
 Violent attempts are made to tear it off from the girls’ heads.
 Attacked by adults, male and female, the religious symbol is utilized for hate.
 A case involving two girls aged 14 and 16 illustrates the dangers that teenagers wearing headscarves face:

->“*According to current findings, two unknown individuals approached them from behind and pulled on their headscarves.
+> “According to current findings, two unknown individuals approached them from behind and pulled on their headscarves.
 This tore the 14-year-old's headscarf.
 In the ensuing scuffle, the attackers allegedly struck both girls in the face.
-Furthermore, one of the men pulled out a pocket knife and inflicted a superficial cut on the 16-year-old's arm.*” (Police Berlin 2025; Translated from German)
+Furthermore, one of the men pulled out a pocket knife and inflicted a superficial cut on the 16-year-old's arm.”
+(Police Berlin 2025; Translated from German)

 Similarly, children are often verbally abused, spat on, pushed or hit.
 These incidents occur in Berlin and Brandenburg alike, on playgrounds and in public transportation.
 The offenders are not always adults; minors, too, often seize opportunities to harass those perceived as weaker.
 They mostly act in group constellations.
 At a bus stop in Bad Saarow, Brandenburg, for example, a 10-year-old Namibian boy was enveloped in cigarette smoke, racially abused and physically attacked by two teenage girls of around 17 years.
 The following day, the minors met again and a 10-year-old German girl and peer of the victim was physically punished, too, presumably for being with the boy (Police Brandenburg 2025).